-Does light therapy for acne really work?
-Our beauty editor tried it and this is her verdict
+Does light therapy for acne work?
+Experts explain the science as our beauty editor tries it

-Our blemish-prone beauty editor tests light therapy for acne, with (spoiler alert!) truly impressive results
+Our blemish-prone beauty editor tests light therapy for acne with (spoiler alert) truly impressive results.
+Here's how it works...

-I had been hearing about treatments involving light therapy for acne for years before I took the plunge.
-I couldn’t decide if it seemed space-age and scary, or just a bit wild and nonsensical.
-Really, how much difference can light make to my skin?
+I'd heard about light therapy for acne for years before I took the plunge with my own treatment.
+I couldn’t decide if it seemed space-age and scary, or just a bit nonsensical.
+Really, how much difference can light make to one's skin?
 Well, to cut to the chase, I’m kicking myself for not trying it sooner.

 Even the best red light therapy devices may not be the simplest thing to slip into a skincare routine, but when it comes to skincare routines for acne, it’s likely you’ve tried everything else to keep the spots at bay.
 Swapping your best cleanser?
 Endless iterations of spot treatments?
 Painful at home chemical peels?
 I’ve done them all.
 I had basically resigned myself to always having some form of acne, and decided to be grateful that it wasn’t worse.
 I was quite content to load up on the best drugstore concealers and be done with it.

-Then, in a true rom-com meet-cute moment for my skin, one day everything changed.
-And without wanting to sound smug (or tempt fate) my skin has never looked better.
-My Instagram DMs have been going wild with questions about my complexion, and although this isn't the cheapest fix, it is incredibly simple.
+Then, in a true rom com meet-cute moment for my skin, one day everything changed.
+At the risk of sounding smug (or tempting fate), my skin has never looked better.
+My Instagram DMs have been wild with questions about the improvement to my complexion and, although it's far from the cheapest fix, it is an incredibly simple answer.
 It's all down to light therapy.

 Light therapy for acne: Our beauty editor investigates